 Tours to Wave Rock are available from Perth and are a good idea if you don’t have your own car or don’t want to drive long hours.

-Most of the Wave Rock Tours are offered as a day trip and leave Perth early in the morning.
+Wave Rock Tours from Perth are offered as a day trip and leave early in the morning.
 The tours to Wave Rock usually include a stop in the historic town of York.

 For tour options to Wave Rock see more here: Wave Rock Tours.